 - Alcohol related brain impairment (ARBI) is more likely in people who drink heavily over a long period of time, but excessive binge drinkers are also at risk after a few years.

 - The symptoms depend on which part of the brain has been damaged, but can include problems with new learning and memory, thinking abilities, particularly executive functioning, and physical coordination.

 About alcohol related brain impairment

-Alcohol is one of the many causes of acquired brain injury.
-The problems caused by alcohol misuse are together called alcohol related brain impairment (ARBI).
-A person with ARBI might experience problems with memory, thinking-related abilities and physical coordination.
+is one of the many causes of .
+The problems caused by alcohol misuse are called alcohol related brain impairment (ARBI).
+A person with ARBI might experience problems with new learning, memory, thinking-related abilities and physical coordination.

 More than 2,500 Australians are treated for ARBI every year, with approximately 200,000 Australians currently undiagnosed.
-Around two million Australians are potentially at risk of developing ARBI due to their drinking habits.
+Around 2 million Australians are potentially at risk of developing ARBI due to their drinking habits.

-Just how much damage is done depends on a number of factors, which can include your age, gender, nutrition and your overall alcohol consumption.
-A younger person has a better chance of improvement because of their greater powers of recovery.
+How much damage is done depends on a number of factors, which can include your age, gender, nutrition and your overall alcohol consumption.
+A younger person has a better chance of recovery, and complete cognitive recovery can take up to 12 months following abstinence.
 However, the effects of ARBI can be permanent for many people.

 Alcohol and brain injury